Hagazussa: Plot

-The film is divided into four acts: "Shadows", "Horn", "Blood" and "Fire" spelled in the rune alphabet of the Elder Futhark and in the modern Latin alphabet.

-SHADOWS: A lonely young girl named Albrun lives with her goat-herding mother in the Alps of 15th century Austria.
-The identity of her father remains a mystery.
-One night, men disguised in goat skins and horns come to their cottage to bang on their door, call them witches, and insist they should be burned.
-Later, the mother takes ill and is visited by a doctor and nun from a nearby town.
-They discover she has bulbous growths located below her armpit and, considering her too far gone, they leave.
-Albrun is left alone to tend to her mother, whose physical and mental condition deteriorates rapidly, culminating in a sexual assault against her daughter.
+A lonely young girl named Albrun lives with her goat-herding mother in the Alps of 15th century Austria.
+A traveler warns them to go back for fear of meeting the Perchta.
+One night, men disguised in goat skins and horns approach their cottage, bang on their door, call them witches, and insist that they should be burned.
+Later, the mother becomes ill.
+A doctor and nun from a nearby town discover bulbous growths below her armpit.
+Considering her too far gone, they leave.
+Albrun tends to her mother, whose physical and mental condition deteriorates rapidly, culminating in a sexual assault against her daughter.
 The mother runs out of the cottage into the winter night.
-In the morning, Albrun finds her mother's lifeless body covered with snakes in the woods.
+In the morning, Albrun finds her mother's corpse covered with snakes in the woods.

-HORN: Fifteen years later, Albrun still lives in the same cottage from her childhood, and is now a new mother to an infant girl.
+Fifteen years later, Albrun is now a mother to an infant girl.
 Albrun tends goats in the hills, milking them and sometimes displaying an intimacy with them while she masturbates.
-Albrun carries goat milk to town to sell, but is rejected by the townspeople (due to their superstitions) and confronted by some unruly boys who treat her as a pariah.
+Albrun carries milk to town to sell, but is rejected by the townspeople (due to their superstitions) and confronted by unruly boys who treat her as a pariah.
 The harassment is then interrupted by a passing townswoman, Swinda.
-Swinda treats Albrun kindly and comes by Albrun's cottage to say that the village priest (parson) would like to speak to her.
-They walk to town together.
+Swinda later comes by Albrun's cottage to say that the village priest would like to speak to her.

-The local church contains an ossuary, its walls lined with skulls and other bones.
-Albrun meets the parson, who tells her that he came there to bring faith to people like her who have difficult lives.
-He says, however, that her isolation and estrangement from others leads them to temptation that springs from sacrilege.
+The priest tells Albrun that her isolation and estrangement from others lead them to temptation that springs from sacrilege.
 As he hands Albrun her mother's polished skull, painted with flowers and greenery, he concludes, "To strengthen the faith of a religious community, it requires all sacrilege be cleansed."
-Albrun takes her mother's skull and places it in a corner of her cottage.
+Albrun takes the skull and places it in a corner of her cottage.
 She surrounds it with flowers and a candle.
 When a visiting Swinda notices it, she promptly leaves.
 In seclusion, Albrun hears voices from the woods, including that of her mother.
-The strange sounds continue as she masturbates.
-The next day, as Albrun was about to breastfeed her daughter, the infant suddenly refuses her nipple.
+The sounds continue as she masturbates.
+The next day, Albrun tries to breastfeed her daughter, who refuses her nipple.